 From camel races to traditional souks, and poetry readings to flower shows, we check out some of the best festivals in Saudi Arabia to help you immerse yourself in the culture of the Kingdom.

 If you have recently moved to Saudi Arabia, you will no doubt want to learn about the cultural offerings of your new home.
-And what better way to do so than by celebrating at one of these fantastic festivals.
+What better way to do so than by celebrating at one of these fantastic festivals?

 Janadriyah National Festival